rust-lang/book/second-edition/nostarch/chapter16.md

 A `JoinHandle` is an owned value that can wait for a thread to finish, which is what the `join` method does.
 By calling `join` on the handle, the current thread will block until the thread that the handle represents terminates.
-Since we've put the call to `join` after the main thread's `for` loop, running this example should produce output that looks something like this:
+Since we’ve put the call to `join` after the main thread’s `for` loop, running this example should produce output that looks something like this:

 ```